 The PARISHIONERS bow their heads.
-JACK scans the rows of WOMEN intently, sees BERTHA MINNIX, the mandolin player.
+JACK scans the rows of WOMEN intently, sees BERTHA MINNIX.
 TIZWELL MINNIX delivers the sermon.
 JACK tries to catch the eye of BERTHA MINNIX.
 JACK hears a hum of something in his head and he rubs at his ears.
 The prayer ends and the PARISHIONERS sit.
 The PREACHERS line up seven chairs in the centre of the room.
 SEVERAL WOMEN come forward, including BERTHA MINNIX and sit in the chairs and unlace their boots.

-JACK reaches in the pocket of his jacket and finds a piece of corn and he flicks it at BERTHA MINNIX and hits her on the arm.
+JACK reaches into his jacket and finds a piece of corn and he flicks it at BERTHA MINNIX.
+Hits her on the arm.
 She doesn't seem to notice.
-The PREACHERS move metal buckets in front of the chairs and roll up their sleeves.
+The PREACHERS move buckets in front of the chairs and roll up their sleeves.

 BERTHA MINNIX removes her boots.
 JACK sits, entranced as she arches forward her small white foot.
 The PREACHER dabs at it with a cloth.
-Her feet are a luminous white.
 JACK shakes his head, the grinding noise in his skull getting louder.

 The MEN in the front row with JACK unlace their boots.
 JACK tentatively follows suit.
-The WOMEN, shoes back on, pick up buckets and rags and move toward the front row where JACK sits.
+The WOMEN pick up buckets and move toward the front row where JACK sits.

 Love not the world, neither the things that are in the world.
-If any man love the world, the love of the Father is not in him.